AnywhereSoftware/B4X_Forum_Resources/B4A/Tutorials/Handle the soft keyboard with the IME library/readme.md

 **Updates:**

+- targetSdkVersion set to 35 and edge to edge feature is disabled: <https://www.b4x.com/android/forum/threads/targetsdkversion-35-and-opting-out-of-edge-to-edge-enforcement.167109/#content>
-The example was updated and is now based on B4XPages.
+- The example was updated and is now based on B4XPages.
 Note that additional code in the Main module (<https://www.b4x.com/android/forum/threads/b4x-b4xpages-cross-platform-and-simple-framework-for-managing-multiple-pages.118901/post-745090>) and don't miss the manifest editor code.